Say what you will about the 24/7 news cycle, but the media’s voracious appetite for content is a gold mine for digital PR and link building.

 A television station’s audience is determined by its Designated Market Area (DMA).
 DMAs are based on population size and the physical reach of a broadcast signal.

-Only those living inside the confines of the broadcast signal can turn their TV’s to view the local evening news.
-And only those driving within the geographic boundaries of designated media markets can listen to local radio programming.
+Only those living inside the confines of the broadcast signal can turn on their TVs and view the local evening news.
+Only those within the geographic boundaries of designated media markets can listen to local radio programming.

 Within the constraints of the DMA, there’s further bifurcation based on network affiliation.